-The following tuition charges are in effect for the 2024-2025 academic year (subject to change in future years).
+The following tuition charges are in effect for the 2025-2026 academic year (subject to change in future years).

 Full-Time Students Tuition Rate

-Per academic year \$60,102
+Per academic year \$62,244

-Per semester \$30,051
+Per semester \$31,122

 Part-Time TAP Students: Per Credit Tuition Rate

-1 credit \$1,431
+1 credit \$1,482

-2 credits \$2,862
+2 credits \$2,964

-4 credits \$5,724
+4 credits \$5,928

-6 credits \$8,586
+6 credits \$8,892

-8 credits \$11,448
+8 credits \$11,856

-10 credits \$14,310
+10 credits \$14,820

 Part-Time Students: Flat Tuition Rate (4 Semester Plan)

-Per semester \$15,026
+Per semester for Academic Year 2025-26 \$31,122

 Other Students

 Active File Fee per semester \$125

 Facilities Fee per semester \$250

 Visiting Fellow per semester \$500

 Other Fees

-Harvard University Student Health Fee per year \$1,592
+Harvard University Student Health Fee per year \$1,800

-Harvard University Student Health Insurance Plan \$4,202
+Harvard University Student Health Insurance Plan \$4,308

-Document Fee per year \$220
+Document Fee per year \$230

 Student Activity Fee per year \$75

+Graduation Fee \$120

 ^{}The document fee is a mandatory fee charged to students upon matriculation.
-The fee covers digital content created specifically for HGSE courses during the academic year, as well as the maintenance of the official HGSE transcripts and the production of enrollment verification letters issued to the student while active in the program.
-The document fee does not include processing fees paid to the official transcript vendor.
+The fee covers digital content created specifically for HGSE courses during the academic year, as well as the maintenance of the official HGSE transcripts, diplomas, and the production of enrollment verification letters issued to the student while active in the program.
+The document fee does not include fees paid to the official transcript vendor.

-The student activity fee funds officially recognized student organizations, student activities and community wide events available to all students.
+- The student activity fee funds officially recognized student organizations, student activities and community wide events available to all students.
 All residential Ed.M., C.A.S, Ed.L.D.
 Year 1, and Ed.L.D.
 Year 2 students will be automatically assessed the student activity fee.
 Students on leave of absence will not be assessed the fee.
-The fee may be waived by written request to the Assistant Dean of Student Affairs and Student Life, by Friday, September 6, 2024; fee waiver requests are valid only for the academic year in which they are requested.
+The fee may be waived by written request to the Assistant Dean of Student Affairs and Student Life, by Friday, September 5, 2025; fee waiver requests are valid only for the academic year in which they are requested. - The Graduation Fee helps to cover the cost of regalia rentals for all graduating Ed.M. students and helps to offset costs of graduation associated events and materials.